mkomod/dpmm/README.md

-# Dirichlet Process Mixture Model
+# Dirichlet Process Models

-Implementation of an MCMC sampler for Dirichlet process mixture models (DPMMs).
+Implementation of an MCMC samplers for non-parametric and semi-parametric dirichelt process models

+## Details

+We examine

+ - Dirichlet Process mixture models
+ - Partial Linear Regression

+See the respective folders for MCMC sampler implementations

 ## Installation